 Chemistry Learning Center (CLC)

-The Chemistry Learning Center (CLC) is a centralized location where all undergraduates enrolled in general chemistry can receive help with homework, meet with teaching assistants and connect with other students taking the same courses.
+The Chemistry Learning Center (CLC) is a centralized location where all undergraduates enrolled in a general chemistry course can receive help with homework, meet with teaching assistants and connect with other students taking the same courses.
+Teaching assistants are available from 9 a.m. to 5 p.m., Monday to Friday to provide walk-in assistance with introductory chemistry courses.
+They look forward to serving you!

 The School of Chemical Sciences Career Services office seeks to provide guidelines, resources, and opportunities to School of Chemical Sciences job seekers to help them achieve their career aspirations relevant to their academic interests and to facilitate and support connections between employers and those job seekers.
 Whether you are seeking a career in industry, higher education, or seeking to gain practical experience through a summer or semester internship, or co-op, we can help.